anu-bdsi/workshop-intro-to-linux-aug-2023/04_variant_calling.md

 The first step of aligning reads to reference genome is to index the genome.
 Indexing allows the aligner to quickly find potential alignment sites for query sequences in a genome, which saves time during alignment.

 Indexing only needs to be run once.
 Because when you index a reference genome, it will generate a few result files, and the result files store all the indexing information.
-The generated files are always and will not disappear if you don't delete it.
+The generated files are always there and will not disappear if you don't delete it.

 The only reason you would want to create a new index is if you are working with a different reference genome or you are using a different alignment tool.